 This being Liberia, pretty much all of those options are adventures unless you head straight back to Monrovia (and even then, no guarantees).

 I did the last one, traveling overland through Zwedru to Harper on truly horrible roads.
-It took days but was quite possibly the most unexpectedly awesome part of my time in West Africa.
+It took days and remains an unforgettable and surprisingly awesome part of my time in West Africa.